zahndy/LynxVR/README.md

 > [!CAUTION]
 > This feature is currently restricted to internal use only due to privacy concerns and legislative requirements.
 [Privacy Policy](https://lynix.ca/privacy-policy)

-This feature is not implemented on public builds of LynxVR this is used privately.
+This feature is not implemented on public builds of LynxVR this is used privately by Lynix.

+Use websocket on ``wss://api.lynix.ca/lynxvr`` and provide an initial login message with ``AUTH {API Key}`` to authenticate to the websocket.

 # Credit
 Gawdl3y - Some inspiration for this app is based on [Heartsock](https://github.com/Gawdl3y/heartsock-app)